Why Can't I Place Her Face?

 The Wicker Breakdown:

-- Next was a convoluted but interesting sketch that started out with a filmed bit sharing the statistics of singles living in New York.
+Next was a convoluted sketch that started out with a filmed bit sharing the statistics of singles living in New York.
 This builds the setup of the actual sketch called Married in a Minute, which is about four girls who get off the bus in New York and instantly achieve all their dreams.
 Each getting a man, a million dollars and the career that they came to New York for.
-Every once in a while, there is a hint of some sort of Monkey's Paw, watch what you wish for, lesson but nothing ever ends up going wrong.
-There is such a lack of conflict that it built an anxiety in me as I was waiting for an even further fall that never came which was an interesting play on expectations that you just never see any more these days.
+Every once in a while, there is a hint of some sort of Monkey's Paw, watch what you wish for, lesson, but nothing ever ends up going wrong.
+There is such a lack of conflict that it built anxiety in me as I was waiting for an even further fall that never came which was a brilliant play on expectations that you just never see any more these days.

-- The Farber Family then gives us a Chanukah lessen as Gilda tells the real history behind the menorah to their gentile guest, complete with a flashback with Mr. Farber playing the part of Judas.
+The Farber Family then gives us a Chanukah lessen as Gilda tells the real history behind the menorah to their gentile guest, complete with a flashback with Mr. Farber playing the part of Judas.
 It was a fun way to learn about this story without making it an offensive joke.
-There was a real funny moment when we come back from the flashback where Belushi is all disheveled from running back and forth between his flashback role and his spot on the couch in the present.
+There was an amusing moment when we come back from the flashback where Belushi is all disheveled from running back and forth between his flashback role and his spot on the couch in the present.

 Finally, Mary Kay Place closes the show by saying her goodnights and thank yous.